DITreneris/guards/README.md

 - Animated statistics with count-up effect
 - Mobile-responsive navigation
 - Secure admin dashboard with authentication
+- Enhanced testimonials section with visual design and trust elements
 - Comprehensive test suite for all features
 - Health monitoring endpoints